bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 69°
+- 72°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
-- 58% humidity
+- 60% humidity
-- 14 mph wind
+- 18 mph wind
-- 49% cloud cover
+- 14% cloud cover
-- 33 AQI 🟩
+- 34 AQI 🟩
-- 0.36 inches of rain expected in the next 48 hours
+- 0.53 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>